crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 ### 1. Fibers can switch threads (parallel contexts)

-**Unlike the previous models (single threaded and preview MT), the execution of Fibers can move to another thread at runtime.**
+**Unlike the previous models (single-threaded and preview MT), the execution of Fibers can move to another thread at runtime.**

 Fibers spawned in a parallel context can be resumed by any thread in the